jasonmlehman/aws-cdk-demo/README.md

 ## CDK Quickstart

+See diagram above.
+What is outlined in red is what this repository is applicable to.
+There is an AWS Account for the "Platform" and there is an AWS account for the resouces a pipeline deploys to, which is a "Dev" account.
+It can be extended to multiple environments easily, as the diagram illustrates.

-It includes all steps to how this repository and deployment pipelines were built, including the workstation setup.
-The repository can simply be cloned locally and development can being after updating parameters particular to your app.
+This document includes all steps to how this repository and pipeline were built, including the workstation setup.
+This repository can simply be cloned locally and development can being after updating parameters particular to your app.
+Parameters include, but are not limited to, the following:

+> 1. Update the account numbers in cdk.json to reflect your platform/dev accounts.
+> 2. Update the pipeline name variable in cdk.json to reflect what you want the base of your pipeline to be called.
+> 3. To extend to more than just a dev account, add variables in the cdk.json for those accounts and uncomment the sections in app.py.
+> 4. Each stack has an applicable "Context" in cdk.json.
+Update these sections for your particular app.
+> 5. To change the stacks your pipeline deploys, update the PipelineAppStage class.

 ## Windows Workstation Setup - Note: You may need temporary administrator access